astropy/astropy/docs/time/index.rst

   >>> t.value
   '2000-01-02T00:00:00.000'

+..
+EXAMPLE END

 Subformat
 """""""""

 Many of the available time format classes support the concept of a subformat.
-This allows for variations on the basic theme of a format in both the input parsing / validation and the output
+This allows for variations on the basic theme of a format in both the input parsing/validation and the output.

-The table below illustrates available subformats for the string formats ``iso``, ``fits``, ``yday`` formats:
+The table below illustrates available subformats for the string formats ``iso``, ``fits``, and ``yday`` formats:

 ========  ============ ==============================
-Format    Subformat    Input / output
+Format    Subformat    Input / Output
 ========  ============ ==============================
 ``iso``   date_hms     2001-01-02 03:04:05.678
 ``iso``   date_hm      2001-01-02 03:04